 With a smart speaker.
 You know how iPhones have Siri?
 That’s a voice assistant.
 But Apple isn’t the only company with one, and they no longer just exist inside your phone.
 Amazon and Google both offer voice assistants, and they live inside high-quality speakers.
 Amazon’s assistant is called Alexa, and Google’s is Google Assistant.

 One assistant can exist in lots of different devices: Alexa has a smartphone app, the Amazon Echo and Dot speakers, as well as the Amazon Fire tablet and the Fire TV Stick.

 We’ve all got too much to do.
 Being able to command a virtual assistant to do something for you saves time, and it also means you can multitask more effectively.
 If your hands are covered in flour but you need a two-minute timer, you can set it by voice without even having to stop kneading.

 Voice assistants can play digital radio stations, or read you the news.
-They can tell you what’s on your schedule for today, what the traffic is like, and whether you’ll need an umbrella.
+They can tell you what’s on your schedule for the day, what the traffic is like, even whether you’ll need an umbrella.

-“Don’t worry if you’re not a whizzkid”, says Holly.
-“The majority of smart home products are designed for everyone; a few products might need professional installation (if you’re wiring a smart smoke alarm into the mains, for instance) but that’ll be clear before you buy.
-For most products, if you can use apps on your smartphone, you’re more than qualified.”
+‘Don’t worry if you’re not a whizzkid,’ says Holly.
+‘The majority of smart-home products are designed for everyone.
+A few products might need professional installation, but that’ll be clear before you buy.
+For most, if you can use apps on your smartphone, you’re more than qualified.’

 Can I mix and match brands, or do they all need to be the same to work together?

-Holly explains “It depends on the product, but often different brands will synchronise easily.
-For instance, your Amazon Echo Dot will happily work with your Bose speaker, and the two together can control your Netatmo Thermostat.
-Similarly, Philips Hue lights can team up with Nest products, Withings smart scales work with Fitbit fitness trackers, and so on.”
+‘It depends on the product, but different brands often synchronise easily,’ says Holly.
+‘Your Amazon Echo Dot will happily work with your Bose speaker, and the two together can control your Netatmo Thermostat.
+Similarly, Philips Hue lights can team up with Nest products and can be controlled through Google Assistant, and Withings smart scales work with Fitbit fitness trackers.’